lockedatapublished/itsalocke/content/company/nda.md

 The Receiving Party may not assign, transfer, sub-contract, or in any other manner make available to any third party the benefit and/or burden of this Agreement without the prior written consent of the Disclosing Party, such consent not to be unreasonably withheld.

 # 12. Communication
-12.1 All notices under this Agreement shall be in writing or email and be deemed duly given if signed or agreed upoon digitally by the Party giving the notice or by a duly authorised officer thereof, as appropriate.
+12.1 All notices under this Agreement shall be in writing or email and be deemed duly given if signed or agreed upon digitally by the Party giving the notice or by a duly authorised officer thereof, as appropriate.

 12.2 Notices shall be deemed to have been duly given:
 - 12.2.1 when delivered, if delivered by courier or other messenger (including registered mail) during the normal business hours of the recipient; or